Cuban beef empanada recipe

 - Add diced onions, diced bell pepper, garlic, salt, pepper, paprika, oregano and cumin.
 Cook 6 – 8 minutes, until onions and peppers are softened.

-- Add diced Yukon Gold potatoes, tomato paste, raisins, sliced green olives, capers, parsley, chives and stock or water.
+- Add diced Yukon Gold potatoes, tomato paste, raisins, sliced green olives, capers, and stock or water.
 Lower heat and cook, covered, until potatoes are soft, 10 – 15 minutes, stirring occasionally.

 - Set mixture aside to cool slightly.